Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Two Button-Click Event Sub-Routines.

-11. Copy the following Code and Paste them over-writing the sub-routine lines in the VBA Module:
+11. Copy the following Code and paste it, overwriting the sub-routine lines in the VBA Module:

 Private Sub Back_Click() ForwardBack "B", Me.Name End Sub

-Note: ForwardBack() is a Function we are going to write and add to the Standard Module.
+Note: ForwardBack() is a Function we will write and add to the Standard Module.

-13. Copy the following Code and Paste them over-writing the sub-routine starting and ending lines in the VBA Module:
+13. Copy the following Code and paste it, overwriting the sub-routine starting and ending lines in the VBA Module:

 Private Sub Forward_Click() ForwardBack "F", Me.Name End Sub